Planning a trip to Lagoon in Utah? My family lives 15 minutes away from this fun amusement park and we have visited many times.

-Lagoon discounts can be found everywhere in Utah, so don’t pay full price.
+Lagoon discounts are not too hard to find, so don't pay full price.
 Many local businesses and hotels sell discounted passes.
 Lagoon lists several deals on its website at www.lagoonpark.com/tickets/deals-packages.

 Lagoon charges admission for ALL kids and seniors who will ride.
 This price is less expensive than most discount passes.
 Children under age 2 can enter the park for free and individual ride tickets may be purchased if parents just want to buy one or two rides for their youngest children.

 A season pass will pay for itself in 2-3 visits.
 Black Friday is an especially good time to buy, when season passes are about $99 each.
 Don't forget to buy a season parking pass too!